The execution of a king

 The twentieth Century

-changed.
-After the Irish War of Independence the south of Ireland became independent from Britain .
-The Northern Ireland stayed in the UK , so the
+and Ireland Ireland became independent from Britain Northern Ireland stayed in the UK

 After the second war, some countries of Asia and Africa